 The competition awards colleges and universities in four categories: the largest number of students registered, the largest percentage of its student body registered, the most creative approach to registering students and the largest number of registrations at an on-campus polling place or vote center.

 In addition to an overall winner, there are 16 awards presented to the colleges and universities.
-Each category has four winners, one to represent each higher education each system.
+Each of the four categories has four winners to recognize each higher education system.

 “I am pleased that our university achieved an ambitious goal that benefits the entire Titan community – students, faculty, staff and alumni,” said President Fram Virjee.
 “The support and encouragement we provide our community goes beyond the Ballot Bowl competition.
 Our robust election programming can provide insight and tools students can use throughout their lives to remain engaged and informed citizens.”

-The statewide competition launched in 2018 by a group of state agencies that form the California Students Vote Project.
+The statewide competition launched in 2018 by the California Students Vote Project.
 The project includes the secretary of state, Lieutenant Governor Eleni Kounalakis and a coalition of nonprofits.